- Discuss the risk factors for hypertension.

 Warm-up is especially needed for hypertensive clients.
 Somewhere in the realm of 10 minutes of time is required if the client has been inactive for a long time.

-The cooldown is equally important and it should never be allowed to just stop activity immediately.
+The cooldown is equally important and it should never be allowed to stop the activity immediately.

-Both the warming up and cooling down of the workout needs to be focused on and implemented well.
+Both the warming up and cooling down of the workout need to be focused on and implemented well.

 The DASH diet stands for the dietary approach to stop hypertension.
 This diet method looks to implement low sodium, whole foods which are created for the treatment of hypertension.